pranjaldaga/terminology/README.md

-terminology
+Terminology
 ===========

-The Ankur India terminology project and its content
+The Ankur India Terminology project and its contents.